mozilla/skywriter/docs/tutorials/gui.html.markdown

 but not so great for laying out user interfaces.
 Flexbox makes laying out UI a far easier process.

-Bespin uses flexbox to create the border layout.
-When you declare that a GUI component belongs in the "north", all Bespin has to do is add the "north" class to the element, and it pops into the right place.
+Skywriter uses flexbox to create the border layout.
+When you declare that a GUI component belongs in the "north", all Skywriter has to do is add the "north" class to the element, and it pops into the right place.

 Flexbox would also be a great way to create a toolbar, but we're not